 In this paper, we study packet scheduling algorithms for the photonic packet switch.
 In the packet switch, packet loss is caused by the contention of more than two packets destined for the same output port.
 In the conventional electronic switch, the output times of those packets are shifted by a store-and-forward technique utilizing RAM (Random Access Memory), and resolving packet contention is a simple procedure.
 However, in the photonic packet switch, we need to take other approaches because RAM in an optical domain is still not available.
-For instance, optical buffering is achieved by using optical fiber delay lines (FDL) for packet contention resolution [1, 2, 3, 4, 5].
+For instance, optical buffering is achieved by using optical fiber delay lines (FDL) for packet contention resolution [1]-[4].
 Using FDL, packets are stored in different lengths of delay lines, through which the departing times of packets are time-shifted.
 Another technique used for resolving packet contention is to introduce wavelength conversion on FDL, where the wavelengths of more than two packets contending the same output port are converted to different wavelengths by using tunable wavelength converters.
-Although wavelength conversion requires a higher hardware cost, it results in a better performance [6, 7].
+Although wavelength conversion requires a higher hardware cost, it results in a better performance [5], [6].
 However, once the packet is injected into the FDL, it cannot be sent to the output port for the time duration corresponding to the length of FDL.
 Thus, we need an effective packet scheduling algorithm for WDM-based FDL (or WDM-FDL in short), and this is the main subject of this paper.

+In this paper, we evaluate the performance of photonic packet switches with WDM-FDL supporting variable-length packets.
+We assume that all arriving packets are synchronized at the predefined time slot, and packet length is given by an integer multiple of the time slot.
+Note that time-synchronization of asynchronously arriving packets can be realized by the technique presented in [7].
 In this paper, we consider two switching architectures.
 The first one is an output buffer type switch, which stores packets in the WDM-FDL buffer attached to each output port.
 The other is a shared buffer type switch, where all the packets failing to acquire the output port are sent to the single FDL buffer within the switch.
 As described above, the use of a packet scheduling algorithm is important for enabling the photonic packet switches to achieve a high performance.
+This is especially true for the shared buffer type architecture as we will show in a later section.
+We apply three packet scheduling algorithms proposed in [8], [9] to the above two packet switching architectures and comparatively evaluate the performance of the switches.
+Also, we propose a new packet scheduling algorithm applicable to the shared buffer type switch,